BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 inference that we can trust.
 Even more, for complex problems we typically do not know ahead of time what models we want to fit and even if so, we would still want to understand the fitted model and its relation to the data.
-Some commons elements to all Bayesian analyses, that are reflected in {numref}`fig:BayesianWorkflow`, are the need of data and some prior (or domain) knowledge, some technique used to process the data, and an audience typically wanting a report of some
+Some common elements to all Bayesian analyses, that are reflected in {numref}`fig:BayesianWorkflow`, are the need of data and some prior (or domain) knowledge, some technique used to process the data, and an audience typically wanting a report of some